plughacker/plug-woocommerce/README.md

 A simple, fast and customizable way of integrating with Plug.

 Plug is a simple way to accept payments online.
-With one integration, you're able to connect with several providers and offer the best payment methods, such as credit, debit, boleto, PIX, and more
+With one integration, you're able to connect with several providers and offer the best payment methods, such as credit, debit, boleto, PIX and more

 ## Contributing